TixiaoShan/LIO-SAM/README.md

 ## Other notes

-  - **Loop closure:** Set the "loopClosureEnableFlag" in "params.yaml" to "true" to test the loop closure function.
+  - **Loop closure:** The loop function here gives an example of proof of concept.
+It is directly adapted from LeGO-LOAM loop closure.
+For more advanced loop closure implementation, please refer to [ScanContext](https://github.com/irapkaist/SC-LeGO-LOAM).
+Set the "loopClosureEnableFlag" in "params.yaml" to "true" to test the loop closure function.
 In Rviz, uncheck "Map (cloud)" and check "Map (global)".
 This is because the visualized map - "Map (cloud)" - is simply a stack of point clouds in Rviz.
 Their postion will not be updated after pose correction.
 The loop closure function here is simply adapted from LeGO-LOAM, which is an ICP-based method.
 Because ICP runs pretty slow, it is suggested that the playback speed is set to be "-r 1".
 You can try the Campus dataset (large) for testing.
 The loop closure happens when the sensor returns back to the original starting location.

 <p align='center'>
     <img src="./config/doc/loop-closure.gif" alt="drawing" width="400"/>